mikepal2/snap-cli/README.md

-The **SnapCLI** library provides a simple Command Line Interface (CLI) API.
+# SnapCLI

+This library provides a simple Command Line Interface (CLI) API.
 It is built on top of the [System.CommandLine](https://learn.microsoft.com/en-us/dotnet/standard/commandline/) library.

 # NuGet package
 The library is available in a NuGet package: